hoai265/Language-Sketch-Plugin/README.md

 # Language-Sketch-Plugin
 A Sketch plugin for easy multi-language design

+# Upcoming
+ - Integrate with Google Sheets
+ - More translate options

 # Support Symbol
  * Change your symbol instance name with prefix **o_**
- * Override symbol instance content
+ * Override symbol instance content (We only support symbol instance have overide symbol master content)

 # Install
  * Download `Translation.sketchplugin.zip` and  extract to get `Translation.sketchplugin` file.